dedis/popstellar/tests/README.md

 - Unimplemented : The feature is not implemented.
 - No Data : No Data was collected on this specific feature.
 - Not Working : The feature is not working properly and cannot be used.
-- Unstable : The feature is not working properly but can still be used in the main scenarios.
+- Unstable : The feature is not working properly or is prone to vulnerabilities but can still be used in the main scenarios.
 - Operational : The feature can be used in all tested scenarios.
 It does not mean that it is reliable.
 It only means that the current tests are passing and that one is able to use the functionality properly.